-Sometimes she needs our support to solve it herself:
+Sometimes the child needs our support to solve the problem:

 "You're so mad at your brother.
 I think he needs to hear how you feel.
 Let's go find your brother, and I will stay with you while you tell him."

-And sometimes she simply can't have what she wants, but you can give her what she wants with a wish:
+And sometimes he simply can't have what he wants, but you can give him what he wants with a wish:

-"Do you want me to write this here on your birthday list so when it comes time we won't forget about it?"
+"Do you want me to write this here on your birthday list so when it comes time you can see if you still want it?"

 But the big reason that empathic reminders don't prevent more hitting is that you simply can't expect "talk" of any kind to solve the problem.
 Kids who

-then does hitting usually stop.
-(Want more pointers on how to do help kids with big emotions?
+hitting usually stop.
+(Want more pointers on how to help kids with big emotions?
 Here's a whole post for you.)

 For more on empathy: